Your Brilliance Regimen: 3 Family Exercises to Nurture Creativity

 In fact, children with ADHD who have been labeled spacey often have a heightened capacity to dream of possibilities not yet existing in the world.
 Students with ADHD may miss some of the little details, but they are excellent at getting the big picture.

-You can bring out your child’s gifts by strengthening his innate nature and teaching him how to channel it.
+You can bring out your child’s gifts by strengthening their innate nature and teaching them how to channel it.
 The summer is an ideal time to do this.
 Here’s how:

 Our culture values hard work and achievement above all else.
 But what happens when the inner voices call you or your child to take a mental break?
 What some people call laziness is actually central to creativity.
 Imagination is cultivated by getting lost in the corners of your mind— through play and goofing off.